kubestellar/kubestellar/docs/content/direct/architecture.md

 ### Status Controller

-The status controller watches for *WorkStatus* objects on the ITS, and for WDS objects propagated by a `BindingPolicy` with  the flag `wantSingletonReportedState` set to true, updates the status of those objects with the corresponding status found in the workstatus object.
+The status controller watches for `WorkStatus` objects on the ITS, and for WDS objects propagated by a `BindingPolicy` with  the flag `wantSingletonReportedState` set to true, updates the status of those objects with the corresponding status found in the workstatus object.

-The *WorkStatus* objects are created and updated on the ITS by the status add-on.
+The `WorkStatus` objects are created and updated on the ITS by the OCM Status Add-On Agent described [above](#ocm-status-add-on-agent).

 The high-level flow for the singleton status update is described in Figure 4.

 ![Figure 4 - Status Controller](./images/status-controller.png)

-The status add-on tracks objects applied by the work agent by watching *AppliedManifestWork* objects.
-These objects list the GVR, name and namespace (the latter for namespaced objects) of each object applied by the related *ManifestWork*.
-The status add-on then uses this information to ensure that a singleton informer is started for each GVR, and to track status updates of each tracked object.
-The status add-on then creates/updates *WorkStatus* objects in the ITS with the status of tracked objects in the namespace associated with the WEC cluster.
-A `WorkStatus` object contains status for exactly one object, so that status updates for one object do not require updates of a whole bundle.

 ### Transport Controller